Buckeye Brief: Dissecting Ohio State’s passing game struggles in 31-16 loss to Oklahoma

-No. 2 Ohio State (1-1) dropped the first game of its season, losing in convincing fashion to No. 5 Oklahoma (2-0) as the Sooners rolled to a 31-16 victory.
+No. 2 Ohio State (1-1) dropped the first game of its season Saturday, losing in convincing fashion to No. 5 Oklahoma (2-0) as the Sooners rolled to a 31-16 victory.
 Here are our takeaways to help explain the Buckeyes’ anemic passing game.

 In the first half, redshirt senior quarterback J.T.
 Barrett had just 25 passing yards.
 Things didn’t get much better.
 The first three-time team captain in team history completed 19-of-35 passes for 183 yards, was sacked three times and threw an interception at one of the most inopportune times possible.